Eve-ning/Eve-ning.github.io/_posts/2024-10-04-hitsounds.md

 > It's inconclusive due to lack of data, however it's worth to mention that
 > it's successfully implemented in the game
 > [Rhythm Doctor](https://rhythmdr.com/).
 Where its in-game hit sound is a
-> crucial element in the game.
+> crucial element in the game, which likely contributed to this design decision.

 Note that this option must explicitly coded within the game, and not a simple customizable option Players can change freely, like using headphones or not.